oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     2. **MUST** support the use of one or more published OpenC2 Transfer Specifications which identify underlying transport protocols such that an authenticated, ordered, lossless, delivery of uniquely identified OpenC2 messages is provided as referenced in section 1 of this specification
 2. Commands (ACTION and TARGET pairs):
     1. **MUST** implement the following action target pairs where version 1.0 of the Language specification defines the ‘file’ target and actions; and the ‘slpf:rule_number’ target type is defined in this specification
-        1. ‘delete slpf:rule_number’ in accordance with the normative text provided in section 2.3.4.1 of this specification
+        1. ‘delete slpf:rule_number’ in accordance with the normative text provided in section 2.3.4.1 of this specification.
-        2. ‘update file’ in accordance with the normative text provided in section 2.3.5.1 of this specification
+        2. ‘update file’ in accordance with the normative text provided in section 2.3.5.1 of this specification.
-        3. ‘allow ip_connection’ and ‘allow ip_addr’ in accordance with the normative text provided in section 2.3.1 of this specification
+        3. ‘allow ip_connection’ in accordance with the normative text provided in section 2.3.1 of this specification.
+        4. ‘allow ip_addr’ in accordance with the normative text provided in section 2.3.1 of this specification.
+        5. ‘allow ip_net’ in accordance with the normative text provided in section 2.3.1 of this specification.
+        6. ‘deny ip_connection’ in accordance with the normative text provided in section 2.3.2 of this specification.
-        4. ‘deny ip_connection’ and ‘deny ip_addr’ in accordance with the normative text provided in section 2.3.2 of this specification
+        7. ‘deny ip_addr’ in accordance with the normative text provided in section 2.3.2 of this specification.
+        8. ‘deny ip_net’ in accordance with the normative text provided in section 2.3.2 of this specification.
 3. Command Arguments:
     1. **MUST** implement the start_time command argument as a valid option for any command other than ‘query <target>’
     2. **MUST** implement the following command arguments as a valid option for any command other than ‘query <target>’ and ‘update file’